Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 Espresso in a small glass where you can see the espresso crema on top.

 In short, espresso crema is nothing more than a collection of CO2 bubbles suspended in water, at least in theory.
-However, if you’re an avid coffee enthusiast, the frothy layer provides much more to the overall drinking experience.
+However, if you're an avid coffee enthusiast, the frothy layer adds significantly to the overall drinking experience.

 Crema is a distinct indicator of espresso, as it requires its particular preparation method to be created.

-The process especially relies on the use of pressurized water, which dissolves a higher percentage of the CO2 found in ground coffee beans after they get roasted.
+The process, in particular, relies heavily on the use of pressurized water, which dissolves a higher percentage of the CO2 found in ground coffee beans after they are roasted.

 However, as James Hoffmann (the author of “The World Atlas of Coffee“) points out in a video I'll be linking to in a moment, when the beverage returns to its baseline atmospheric pressure, the water can't hold onto the CO2 anymore, leading to the creation of many microbubbles.